ChickenF622/ipanotepad/README.md

 ##Building

-To build simply run build.bat and the run install.bat to install the apk to your connected Android device.
+To build simply run build.bat and then run install.bat to install the apk to your connected Android device.